Salsa bread is a quick bread recipe full of spicy jalapenos, green chilies, and tomato goodness of the salsa you love.

 Need a break from ordinary bread?
 Don’t have all day to spend making a loaf of bread from scratch?
 Enter Salsa Bread.
-A quick bread recipe full of spicy jalapenos, green chilies and juicy tomato goodness of the salsa you love.
-Perfect for sandwiches or even as a side to spice up taco night.
+It’s perfect for sandwiches or even as a side to spice up taco night.

-As I’ve stated many times before I really haven’t had the easiest time learning how to bake.
+As I’ve stated many times before, I really haven’t had the easiest time learning how to bake.
 I like to stick to hearty meals that can be paired with beer.
-The closest I get is jazzing up boxed cake mix for sweet or pizza crust for savory.
+The closest I get to baking is jazzing up a boxed cake mix for something sweet or pizza crust for something savory.
 However, I was willing to give baking a try so I could make this bread for a specific sandwich I am trying to recreate.

-First let’s start by preheating the oven to 350 degrees and make the salsa.
+First, let’s start by preheating the oven to 350 degrees and making the easy homemade salsa.

-In another bowl or mixer, start to make the bread base.
-Add sour cream, vegetable oil, egg and salsa mixture.
+In another bowl or in the food processor, start to make the bread base.
+Add sour cream, vegetable oil, egg, and salsa mixture.

 Stir to mix all the wet ingredients together.

-Prepare a bread loaf pan with spray or oil then add dough to the pan.
+Prepare a bread pan with spray or oil then add dough to the pan.